The Garden Grazer

 Serving

-Note about the tomato glaze: If you are not a fan of maple-balsamic, or prefer the more standard approach, see the notes below the recipe for making a classic ketchup glaze instead.
+Note about the tomato glaze: If you're not a fan of maple-balsamic flavor (or prefer the more standard approach) see the notes below the recipe for making a classic ketchup glaze instead!

 Prefer gravy?
 Skip the tomato glaze altogether and pair it with this 10-minute Easy Vegan Gravy or Mushroom Gravy instead!